-Gains on sales of real estate for the year ended December 31, 2002 related to the sale of One and Two Independence Square which were not included in discontinued operations, as we have continuing involvement through a third party management agreement after the sale.
+Gains on sales of real estate for the year ended December 31, 2002 related to the sale of One and Two Independence Square which were not included in discontinued operations, as we have continuing involvement through a third-party management agreement after the sale.

-The decrease in income from discontinued operations for the year ended December 31, 2002 was a result of the discontinued properties being sold prior to December 31, 2002, and therefore, we did not recognize a full year of revenue and expenses as we did in the prior year.
-Properties included in discontinued operations for the year ended December 31, 2002 included 875 Third Avenue, The Candler Building, Fullerton Square, 2391 West Winton and 7600, 7700, 7702 Boston Boulevard, Decoverly Two, Three, Six, Seven, The Arboretum and 38 Cabot Boulevard.
+The decrease in income from discontinued operations for the year ended December 31, 2002 was a result of the discontinued properties being sold prior to December 31, 2002, and therefore we did not recognize a full year of revenue and expenses as we did in the prior year.
+Properties included in discontinued operations for the year ended December 31, 2002 included 875 Third Avenue, The Candler Building, Fullerton Square, 2391 West Winton Avenue, 7600, 7700, 7702 Boston Boulevard, Decoverly Two, Three, Six, Seven, The Arboretum and 38 Cabot Boulevard.

 Gains on sales of real estate from discontinued operations for the year ended December 31, 2002 related to the gain recognized on the properties that were sold.
-These properties included Fullerton Square, 2391 West Winton and 7600, 7700 and 7702 Boston Boulevard.
+These properties included Fullerton Square, 2391 West Winton Avenue and 7600, 7700 and 7702 Boston Boulevard.

-The decrease in our preferred dividend from \$6.6 million for the year ended December 31, 2001 to \$3.4 million for the year ended December 31, 2002 was a result of the conversion of 2,000,000 shares of our preferred stock into common stock in July 2002.
+The decrease in our preferred distributions from \$36.0 million for the year ended December 31, 2001 to \$31.3 million for the year ended December 31, 2002 was a result of the conversion of 3,567,518 of our preferred units into 4,434,374 common units.